-c.
-Construction Batch Plant
+e.
+Construction Batch Plant (Temporary)

-A temporary demountable facility used for the manufacturing of cement, concrete, asphalt, or other paving materials intended for specific construction projects.
+A temporary demountable facility used for the manufacturing of cement, concrete, asphalt or other paving materials intended for specific construction projects.
+Batch plant is temporary and will not be in the same location for a period of longer than eighteen (18) months.

-d.
+f.
 Landfill (Non-putrescible Solid Waste Disposal)